 Adapted from Boye et al (2010)

-The protein from pulses can be isolated or concentrated from the seed to be added to foods as an ingredient.
+The protein from pulses like peas and lentils can be isolated or concentrated from the seed to be added to foods as an ingredient.
 Unlike soy proteins, where concentrates and isolates are defined as containing between 60-90% and ≥ 90% protein content (N x 6.25) on dry bases8, respectively, there is no common definition for protein products produced from pulses.

 Typically, protein concentrates are derived from milled pulses during which the particle size is reduced and small protein particles are separated from larger starch granules.
 The flour is then passed through an air classifier, separating the two based on their size and density.
 The resulting product is concentrated in protein which may range from 29-75%5.
 Because the production of concentrates does not use solvents or involve a drying process, proteins produced using dry methods will retain their native protein functionality, have lower energy and water consumption and are generally less expensive6.
 However, the resulting products are not as pure, and other seed components present could have an effect on their functional properties.

 Protein isolates are generally produced from flour that undergoes a series of wet processes which utilize the solubility properties of pulse proteins to produce a highly pure protein product with typical concentrations of >80%5.
 The conditions that are used during wet processing will facilitate the reduction of antinutritional factor content in the isolate, in addition to increasing the digestibility of the protein7.
 However, the functional properties of isolates may be reduced as a result of protein denaturation during processing.